bjesus/air/README.md

 YOUR_USERNAME ALL=NOPASSWD: /usr/bin/tee
 ```

-6. Set some font-size optimizations by copying `~/.config/awesome/.Xresources` to `~/.Xresources` and `~/.config/awesome/settings.ini` to `~/.config/gtk-3.0/settings.ini`
+6. Set some font-size optimizations by copying `~/.config/awesome/.Xresources` to `~/.Xresources`, and `~/.config/awesome/settings.ini` to `~/.config/gtk-3.0/settings.ini`

 7. `chmod +x ~/.config/awesome/suspend.sh`

-8. Rotate the touchscreen by create /etc/X11/xorg.conf.d/rotate.conf with this:
+8. Rotate the touchscreen by creating /etc/X11/xorg.conf.d/rotate.conf with this content:
 ```
 Section "InputClass"
             Identifier "Coordinate Transformation Matrix"